 Opens a template from the older PowerPoint 97 to 2004 POT format, you can use this as a starter to create a new presentation.

-This file type opens a new presentation based on the Theme chosen, this includes colors, fonts, and effects.
+This file type opens a new presentation based on the Theme chosen, which includes colors, fonts, and effects.
 Such Office Theme files can also be used within Word, Excel, and other Office applications to impart a standard look to all your documents.

 This file type opens presentations as an add-in that includes custom commands or VBA code.
 Typically used in PowerPoint 2008 or later versions.